The Psychon Theory

 Hardly anyone would seriously suggest that houses, tools, vehicles or computers could evolve through blind chance and selection.
 Yet very effective housing for animals, such as bird's nests or termites' mounds, are explained by just that means.

 (Individual) consciousness is denied on the one hand and regarded as essential on the other hand, depending only on the context.
-It is denied when animal behaviour is explained solely by material processes in the brain.
+It is denied when animal behavior is explained solely by material processes in the brain.
 It is ignored in Darwinism.
-It is essential when dealing with social behaviour, religion or human rights.
+It is essential when dealing with social behavior, religion or human rights.
 Most scientists are not aware of this inconsistency.

-There are innumerable possibilities to distribute ten litres of water to ten identical ten-litre-tubs.
+There are innumerable possibilities to distribute ten liters of water to ten identical ten-liter-tubs.
 The even distribution to all tubs certainly distinguishes itself from all other distributions.
 (There are already ten possibilities of pouring all the water to one single tub, and none of these possibilities is less arbitrary than the other nine).
-Ifamount_i is used to represent the amount of water of tub i, the formula
+If amount_i is used to represent the amount of water of tub i, the formula

 1 / [1/amount_1 + ... + 1/amount_10]